Advertisement

 Wash everything in very hot water.
 For whites or lighter clothes you aren’t concerned about lightening, add a little bleach.
 Wash the items with detergent at the maximum available cycle length, then machine dry them.

 Washing your hands is a good practice both during and after any illness, particularly a hearty one like norovirus.
-Be sure to wash hands thoroughly for at least 20 seconds after cleaning, too, so all your hard work doesn’t go to waste.
+Be sure to wash your hands thoroughly for at least 20 seconds after cleaning, too, so all of your hard work doesn’t go to waste.

 It’s also vital that you wash your hands after using the toilet and before and after eating.
 And while hand sanitizer is good to have on hand, it doesn’t kill norovirus and should only be used in addition to hand washing.